Cuvée 2021 Ostrava

 The International Wine Competition of the Moravian-Silesian Region

-The 18th edition of this unique international competition of blends and branded wines was held on the 11th May and 17th September by the Club of Ostrava’s Amateur Wine Evaluators, K.A.H.A.N, in conjunction with the Castle Zábřeh Hotel in Ostrava and the National Wine Centre.
+The 19th edition of this unique international competition of blends and branded wines was held on 23rd August and 16th September by the Club of Ostrava’s Amateur Wine Evaluators, K.A.H.A.N, in conjunction with the Castle Zábřeh Hotel in Ostrava and the National Wine Centre.
 The event took place with the support of the Wine Fund of the Czech Republic.
 The initiator and spiritual father of this – the only wine contest taking place in the Moravian-Silesian district – was the guru of Czech and Moravian vini-viticulture, the late Professor Vilém Kraus.

-Czech and Moravian wine producers and foreign-wine importers entered into this year’s edition a total of 120 wines in six competition categories: 25 dry white wines (category A1), 31 semi-dry and semi-sweet white wines (A2), 39 red wines (B), 11 rosé wines (C), 12 sparkling wines (D) and 2 sweet and liqueur wines (E).
-A total of 6 countries sent their samples to this competition: Czech Republic (101 wines), Slovakia (8), Poland (4), Denmark (4), Spain (2) and Bulgaria (1).
-Wines which fulfilled the conditions of the competition statutes were assessed in the tasting room of National Wine Centre in Valtice on 11th May using the 100-point evaluation system under the patronage of the National Wine Centre.
+Czech and Moravian wine producers and foreign-wine importers entered into this year’s edition a total of 116 wines in six competition categories: 29 dry white wines (category A1), 29 semi-dry and semi-sweet white wines (A2), 34 red wines (B), 7 rosé wines (C), 14 sparkling wines (D) and 3 sweet and liqueur wines (E).
+A total of seven countries sent their samples to this competition: Czech Republic (88 wines), Slovakia (20), Spain (3), Denmark (2), Italy (1), France (1) and Bulgaria (1).
+Wines which fulfilled the conditions of the competition statutes were assessed in the tasting room of National Wine Centre in Valtice on 23rd August using the 100-point evaluation system under the patronage of the National Wine Centre.
 A hundred-point system was used in accordance with the criteria as defined by the National Standards for Certifying wine competitions of the Czech Republic.
-Wines receiving 90 points or over were in receipt of a double gold medal, wines achieving between 86 and 89.99 points were awarded a gold medal, wines achieving between 83 and 85.99 points were awarded a silver medal.
-It was decided by the organisers not to award any bronze medals.
-Due to the epidemiological situation (COVID-19) it was necessary e.g. to reduce the number of jurors or to abandon the traditional evaluation at “round” tables.
+The organizers have tightened the condition for awarding medals compared to previous years.
+Wines receiving 90 points or over were in receipt of a double gold medal, wines achieving between 87 and 89.99 points were awarded a gold medal, wines achieving between 84 and 86.99 points were awarded a silver medal.
+It was decided by the organizers not to award any bronze medals.

-A trio of specialised committees under the direction of Libor Nazarčuk, Vladimíra Mrázová and Radomil Baloun awarded 6 double gold medals, 32 gold and 38 silver medals.
-Local Czech and Moravian wines were honoured with 5 double gold, 25 gold and 29 silver medals.
-Most successful among the foreign participants were wines emanating from Slovakia (5 gold, 3 silver), followed by the vinously exotic nation of Denmark (1 double gold, 1 gold, 2 silver), Spain (1 gold, 1 silver), Poland (2 silver) and Bulgaria (1 silver).
+A trio of specialised committees under the direction of Fedor Malík, Josef Valihrach and Michal Kumšta awarded 4 double gold medals, 24 gold and 42 silver medals.
+Local Czech and Moravian wines were honoured with 4 double gold, 19 gold and 33 silver medals.
+Most successful among the foreign participants were wines emanating from Slovakia (2 gold, 5 silver), followed by Spain (1 gold, 2 silver), the vinously exotic nation of Denmark (1 gold, 1 silver), France (1 gold) and Bulgaria (1 silver).